Quarterly Tax Calculator

 Who has to pay estimated taxes?

-Self-employment tax (or SECA tax) needs to be paid by every 1099 worker who makes over $400 in income every year.
+Self-employment tax (or SECA tax) needs to be paid by every 1099 employee who makes over $400 in income every year.
 The SECA tax is set at a rate of 15.3%, with 12.4% towards Social Security, and 2.9% for Medicare.
 However, SECA tax isn’t paid once a year like the federal income tax.
 The IRS taxes this income as it is earned, so this isn’t a problem for W-2 employees.
 Self-employed individuals are in charge of paying their own taxes, so they have to make these tax payments themselves.
 The IRS knows that self-employed income isn’t always the same every year.
 That’s why they allow taxpayers to make estimated payments every quarter.
 These payments will only have to be made if the tax owed crosses $1,000.
 This is also why freelancers, small business owners, gig workers and independent contractors use an estimated taxes calculator to find their earned income for the year rather than try to calculate it themselves.

 How to calculate quarterly taxes?